ngi-indi/.github/profile/README.md

 ---

-**Funded by the European Union**
-This project is funded within the framework of the NGI Search project.
+**Funded by the European Union**: This project is funded within the framework of the NGI Search project.
 The views expressed here are those of the author(s) only and do not necessarily reflect the views of the European Union.